CoralBleaching/Lincpp/README.md

  { 7 9 }}

 ````
-#### Example of use
+### A more complex example
-For a full example of application, check [this project](https://github.com/CoralBleaching/Non-linear-optimization) on non-linear optimization.
-It makes use of this header on its core routines.
+For a full example of application, check [this submodule](https://github.com/CoralBleaching/Non-linear-optimization) on non-linear optimization.
+It makes use of these definitions on its core routines.

 Below is one function defined in that project.
 It takes a functional object `G` that represents a vector function, for instance, the gradient of a multivariable function, $G(x) = \nabla f(x)$, and returns another function that computes its Jacobian at any specific point via a central difference formula: